International Student Orientation Schedules

 |Semester||Residence Halls Open||Student Orientation Dates||First Day of Classes|

-International student orientation is mandatory for new students, but it is also a lot of fun!
-A finalized schedule of orientation will be available about 1 week prior to orientation, and included in your packet that we give you when you arrive on campus.
+International student orientation is mandatory for new students — but it is also a lot of fun!
+A finalized schedule of orientation will be included in your packet that we give you when you arrive on campus.
 Below is a list of some of the most important things you will do and learn during a typical orientation week.

 - Meet with academic advisers and register for courses

 - Learn about Global Education Office (GEO) programs and services to assist you

 - Pay your bill and get your student identification card